 Tonsils and adenoids are patches of lymphoid tissue surrounding the posterior pharynx in an area termed Waldeyer's ring.
 Their role is to combat infection.

-The larynx is discussed in Laryngeal Disorders.
+The larynx is see Laryngeal Disorders.

 The nasal cavity is covered with a highly vascular mucosa that warms and humidifies incoming air.
 Each lateral wall of the cavity has 3 turbinates, which are bony shelves that increase the surface area, thereby allowing more effective heat and moisture exchange.
 Nasal mucus traps incoming particulate matter.
 The space between the middle and inferior turbinate is the middle meatus, into which the maxillary and most of the ethmoid sinuses drain.
 Polyps may develop between the turbinates, often in association with asthma, allergy, aspirin use, and cystic fibrosis.